eunhyekim-grace/RIS_PROJECT/README.md

 ## Yolov4 using Darknet

-Forked version of Alexey's darknet git repository and duckietown object detection git repository has been used in this project.
-We used google colaboratory for the custom data training in order to train our model fast using gpu.
-Google colab allows the user to use Nvidia gpu for the limited amount of time.
+In this project, we used Alexey's darknet git repository and duckietown object detection git repository.
+Since the overall file size is too big, uploading files on github is not allowed, so we uploaded modified or created files only in this repository.
+You should ask TA for the whole project file.
+Darknet supports both cpu and gpu model.
+Down below is detailed code and explanation of implementing yolo using darknet in your own local computer.
+However, we used google colab, which allows the user to use Nvidia gpu for the limited amount of time, for our project and custom data training since we both don't have gpu and it will take long time for the model training.
+Therefore, we recommend to work on a google colab by following our project code if you have cpu only model.
+We wrote detailed explanation of each steps in jupyter notebook file named YOLO_v4.

 ### Build project